mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 - Hair Color
 - Eye Color

+The goal here is traverse and parse the JSON repsonse and display more information in you component.

 ## Saving characters - 6

 Your next goal is to create a Save button.
 Clicking this will save the current character to a list.

-You'll need to store a list of your saved characters.
+You will need to define your list either on state or as part of the Redux store.

 Add a save button.
 Clicking this will save the character data to a list of characters.
 Later you'll be displaying the list.

-Use state to store the list.

 When you add a character to the list you will call the setter function with a new value/list: _you must copy the list!_

+Something like this: `setList([...list, newItem])`

+The goal here is to save a character's information to a list either in state or in Redux.

 ## Display a list of saved characters - 7

 Display a list of the saved characters from state.
+Put the list on the screen beside the search form.

-When you display the list display for each item show the character's name at the top and all of its information below.
+When you display the list for each item show the character's name at the top and all of its information below.

+The goal here is to display the saved characters.

 ## Display homeworld - 8

 Display the homeworld of a character.

-The challenge here is that the character JSON provides you with the URL to the homeworld as part of the character data.
+The challenge here is that the character JSON provides you with the *URL to the homeworld* as part of the character data.
 Use this URL to fetch the homeworld data.
 To do this you will need to make another API request using the homeworld URL.

 Display the homeworld along with the character details.

-It's probably best to get the homeworld at the same time that you are getting the character data.
+It's probably best to get the homeworld *at the same time* as you are getting the character data.

-You'll need to do it in this order.
+You could follow these steps:

 - Use fetch to get the character data
 - Get the homeworld from character data
 - Use fetch to get the homeworld
-- Set state to display this data
+- Set state and include the homeworld

+The goal here is get the homeworld data which requires a second fetch request.

 ## Add Some CSS styles - 9